uptane/uptane-standard/SECURITY.md

 ## Supported Versions

 We release updates to the Uptane specification to address errata.
-Submitted errata must pertain to the latest release of the Uptane Standard.
+You may report errata for the most recent version of the Uptane Standard.
+We will not retroactively make changes to older versions.

 ## Reporting Errata